Rahebe22/mittilabs_projects/RICE_PRACTICE/README.md

 ### NoData handling
 - Any `NaN`/`Inf` in inputs is replaced with `-9999` and treated as NoData.
+- Sentinel 1 images have been chipped into 224 by 224 images with 3 bands of VV, VH, and incident angle for the corresponding partial labels.

 ### Normalization
 - **Per-band, per-tile min–max**